Darianisak/provisioning/README.md

 # `--remove-orphans` is provided to ensure we clean up old containers and don't
 # run into service name collision.
 #
-docker compose run --remove-orphans -it testing
+docker compose run --remove-orphans local_node

 # Navigate to the `ansible` directory.
 Our venv is already sourced in the shell.
 #